MahinulAbid2/code-library-general/README.md

 <br>

 # Use of promise
+If password is correct, it promises an object<br>
-It checks if the password is
+If the password is wrong it promises an error

 ```javascript
 const x = (password) => {